Sandra Day O'Connor College of Law - Beus Center for Law and Society Snell & Wilmer Plaza

 Five weeks prior to the commencement ceremony.

-Time spent on student activities that primarily benefit the school or student body does not qualify.
-For example, selling tickets, planning and attending administrative meetings, fundraising, organizing social functions, etc. for the law schools pre-approved pro bono group or student organizations does not count.
+Time spent on student activities that primarily benefit the school or student body does not qualify as pro-bono but may count as community service (non-legal volunteer work).
+For example, selling tickets, planning and attending administrative meetings, fundraising, organizing social functions, etc. for the law schools’ pre-approved pro bono group or student organizations does not count.
 However, volunteering legal services in conjunction with a student organization or pro bono group does qualify if it falls within the scope of the definition of pro bono service.

 Yes.
 Pro bono distinction is awarded for at least 17 hours, high distinction for at least 34 hours, and highest distinction for at least 50 hours of pro bono service.